aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 Since events in the DB are immutable, they can't be migrated.
 So we add code to migrate the events at read time.

 If you model your events right, you shouldn't need too much upcasting.
-But you likely will at some point.
+But you may at some point.

+For example, in the fraud detection upgrade referenced above - say you want all withdrawals to have a timestamp (it's likely your system will already have these - this is for example's sake).
+Your database will already have a bunch of withdrawal events without timestamps.
+However all your new events saved to the DB do have timestamps, and you want your new code to be able to assume all the events have timestamps, for simplicity's sake.
+This is where you'd upcast old events to have timestamps (maybe, for this example, the upcast path would set missing timestamps to the unix epoch or null or something).

 I have [a deep dive on upcasting](/post/02-upcasting-deep-dive/) that goes into more detail.